When preparing my trip to Iceland, I was searching the Internet trying to find answers to all kinds of practical questions for visiting Iceland.

-Do I need to take cash to Iceland.
-It turned out that it wasn’t necessary.
+Do I need to take cash to Iceland?
+It turns out that it isn’t necessary.
 What I also didn’t know, is that the days in winter are not that short.
 Contrary to what I expected, we had almost 8 hours of daylight mid-November in the Southern part of the island.
 Furthermore these 8 hours were all perfect for photography as the sun was so low the whole day…

-Paying by credit or debit cards is possible everywhere.
-EVERYWHERE.
+Paying by credit or debit cards is possible everywhere in Iceland.
+Everywhere.
 Even a 200ISK (1.5EUR) fee for the use of a bathroom in Thingvellir National Park could be paid by credit card.
 This is probably a bad example because now you think that using a bathroom is expensive in Iceland.
 Thingvellir is actually the only place where we had to pay for it.

 Agreed, having foreign money in your hands might make your traveling experience feel more authentic.
 But if money is just a means of payment to you, save yourself all the trouble and unnecessary spending at the end of the trip in order to get rid of the cash, and use your credit card instead.

 The best things in Iceland are free